M-cell27/Online-Fraud-Detection-Project/README.md

 - The `notebooks` directory contains the Jupyter Notebook file for the project.
 - The `src` directory contains the Python scripts for data preprocessing, model training, and evaluation.
 - The `config.py` file contains project-specific configurations and parameters.

+## Data Source

+The dataset used in this project can be found on Kaggle: [Online Payment Fraud Detection Dataset](https://www.kaggle.com/datasets/jainilcoder/online-payment-fraud-detection)

+## Download Instructions

+To download the dataset from Kaggle, please follow these steps:

+1. Sign up for a Kaggle account if you don't have one.
+2. Navigate to the dataset page: [Online Payment Fraud Detection Dataset](https://www.kaggle.com/datasets/jainilcoder/online-payment-fraud-detection)
+3. Click on the "Download" button on the Kaggle page to download the dataset.

+Note: Ensure you have the necessary dependencies or requirements to download the dataset from Kaggle.

 ## Dependencies